jesseeproductions/coupon-creator/readme.txt

 == Changelog ==

+= 2.3 XXX =

+* Fixed search method from running on bbPress search results, thanks Dr Sagman for pointing this out

 = 2.2.1 April 12th, 2016 =
 * Fixed deprecated notice for WordPress 4.5 from an unused function
 * Fixed conflict with bbPress, which caused forums, topics and replies to not show, thanks Dr Sagman!